rackerlabs/docs-cloud-block-storage/rst/dev-guide/api-operations/methods/get-list-snapshots-(detailed)-v1-tenant-id-snapshots-detail.rst

     GET /v1/{tenant_id}/snapshots/detail

-Lists detailed information for all Cloud Block Storage snapshots that the tenant who submits the request can access.
+This operation lists detailed information for all Cloud Block Storage snapshots that the tenant who submits the request can access.